-Analysis | Joe Biden ‘not banning fracking’ defense, explained
+Analysis | Joe Biden’s ‘not banning fracking’ defense, explained

 Following that exchange, other candidates like Washington Gov. Jay Inslee (D) immediately jumped on Biden for not being more willing to stop fracking and other oil and gas extraction sooner: “We cannot work it out.
 We cannot work this out.
 The time is up.
 Our house is on fire.
 We have to stop using coal in 10 years, and we need a president to do it or it won’t get done.”

-(For what it’s worth, Biden’s vice presidential nominee Sen. Kamala D. Harris (D-Calif.) agreed with Inslee in that debate.
+(For what it’s worth, Biden’s vice-presidential nominee, Sen. Kamala D. Harris (D-Calif.), agreed with Inslee in that debate.
 Though she did say: “I would take any Democrat on this stage over the current president of the United States.”)

 Now that Biden is out of the Democratic primary, he’s willing to be more straightforward about his position.